vapor/docs/docs/security/jwt.md

 }
 ```

-When a request is made to this endpoing, it will return the signed JWT as a `String` in the response body, and if everything went according to plan, you'll see something like this:
+When a request is made to this endpoint, it will return the signed JWT as a `String` in the response body, and if everything went according to plan, you'll see something like this:

 ```json
 {